-In Steiner's model, some of the more prominent lexico-grammatical realizations of Goal include:
+In Steiner's model, the most prominent lexico-grammatical realizations of Goal include:

 - ✓ mood

 - ✓ ellipsis / non-ellipsis

 - ✓ tense

 - ✓ transitivity (in particular, agency patterns)

 - ✓ conjunctive relations

 - ✓ patterns of thematic progression

 - ✓ patterns of topic construction

 - ✓ paragraphing

 - ✓ rhetorical relations

 Obviously, 'paragraphing' concerns written texts only.
 Rhetorical relations are included to the extent they represent the Goal structure of the text.